At a glance

 “The validation steps made it much easier to trust the findings and avoid chasing false positives,” Robin explains.

-From fixes to verified results
+From assumptions to verified risk reduction

 “The recommendations were concrete and actionable,” says Robin.
 “Engineers could go straight from understanding an issue to fixing it.”